VNestor/fetch_rewards_exercise/README.md

 - This repository will be initialized with the sample data provided by Fetch Rewards
 - If will have not called the /spend-points route.
-- Calling the /spend-points route will the first time this route is called.
+- Calling the /spend-points route will be the first time this route is called.
 - To delete all the data initialized to store new data, run the following command:

 ```